 BALKAN ENDEMIC: Any species referred to as a Balkan endemic can only be found in the Balkan Peninsula and nowhere else on our planet.
 Many such flora and fauna inhabit the Ohrid region.
 Take the Balkan Lynx, for example.

 EBRD: EBRD is the acronym for the European Bank of Reconstruction and Development.
 Despite frequently congratulating itself for green achievements, its insensitive behavior in Macedonia has been threatening two national parks.
 In Mavrovo, only the Bern Convention could prevent the bank investing in a project that would risk destroying the major breeding area for the Balkan lynx, one of the rarest big cats in existence.
-Now, the bank is still pushing to cut apart National Park Galichica with an express road.
+It’s attempt to fund an express road through National Park Galichica was ultimately blocked by UNESCO.